-Note: 1) The remaining dye storage solution should be stored at -20 °C for subsequent use.
+Note: a.
+The remaining dye storage solution should be stored at -20°C for subsequent use.
 If anhydrous DMSO is used to formulate the dye storage solution, the dye can be stored for at least one month.

-2) Dyes can also be prepared with deionized water, but since the dyes will slowly hydrolyze in water, it is best to prepare a stock solution of water before use.
+b.
+Dyes can also be prepared with deionized water, but since the dyes will slowly hydrolyze in water, it is best to prepare a stock solution of water before use.

-2.3 Labeling reaction steps
+(3) Labeling reaction steps

-a) Stir or vortex the protein solution and gradually add 15-25 $\mu$ L of dye stock solution (10 mM) dropwise to make the dye / protein molar ratio in the range of 9: 1 to 15: 1.
-As described in step 2.1, the higher the protein dilution concentration, the higher the dye / protein molar ratio, which also means lower labeling efficiency.
-Please refer to the table above for the DOL (number of dyes bound to each protein molecule) of YF® SE-labeled IgG antibody.
+a.
+Stir or vortex the protein solution and gradually add 15-25 μ L of dye stock solution (10 mM) dropwise to make the dye/protein molar ratio in the range of 9: 1 to 15: 1.
+Please refer to the table above for the DOL (number of dyes bound to each protein molecule) of YF[®] SE-labeled IgG antibody.

-b) Stir the reaction at room temperature for 1 h, or incubate for1 h with shaking on a shaker during microlabeling.
+b.
+Stir the reaction at room temperature for 1 h, or incubate for1 h with shaking on a shaker during microlabeling.

-Note: While performing the binding reaction, proceed to step

-2.4 to equilibrate the dextran gel G-25 dialysis column.
+Note: While performing the binding reaction, proceed to step 2(4) to equilibrate the dextran gel G-25 dialysis column.

-2.4 Isolation of labeled proteins from the reaction solution
+(4) Isolation of labeled proteins from the reaction solution

-a) Equilibrate the dextran gel G-25 dialysis column (10 mm $\times$ 300 mm) with PBS buffer (pH $\sim$ 7.4).
+a.
+Equilibrate the dextran gel G-25 dialysis column (10 mm \times 300 mm) with PBS buffer (pH ~ 7.4).

-b) Add the reaction solution from step 2.3 to the column and elute with $1 \times PBS$ buffer.
+b.
+Add the reaction solution from step (3)b to the column and elute with 1×PBS buffer.
 The first eluted colored band is a dye-protein conjugate.